 About the Artist

-Mark received a 2010 GAP to support the creation, installation and documentation of new work.
-Zirpel’s new body of work explores observation, measurement and modeling of the physical world.
-Specifically, Zirpel will create a series of models of the solar system.
-Zirpel’s larger aim is to investigate relationships between the celestial and the terrestrial sphere.
+Mark received 2010 GAP Award funding to support the creation, installation, and documentation of new work.
+His new body of work explores observation, measurement, and modeling of the physical world.
+Specifically, he will create a series of models of the solar system.
+His larger aim is to investigate relationships between the celestial and the terrestrial sphere.

 Information included above was provided by artist at the time of application.